melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ```

 Since everything is now read-only, you might to create volume mounts (or binds) to your host which will be writable.
 And/or create a tmpfs.

+## Conclusion

+I hope you have come to understand the importance of good security.
+I also hope that I managed to get you excited to also delve into your own (server) security.